Old Sugar Distillery

 Current Products: Queen Jennie Sorghum Whiskey, Americanaki Ouzo, Cane & Abe Rum and Brandy Barrel Aged Rum, Honey Liqueur, Brandy Station Brandy, Marc Brandy, and Wisconsin Grappa.

 Upcoming Products: Whiskey Collaboration, maybe?

 Old Sugar Distillery is a craft spirit maker dedicated to high quality hooch.
 The brainchild of head distiller Nathan Greenawalt, it began humbly in 2010 and has been growing ever since.
 It's operated by three, yes only three, friends who make everything on-site.
 And all their spirits, except the brandies and grappas, start from a fermentation of sugar in one form or another, hence the name of the distillery.
 Time to learn more.

-WD: How did Millers and Saints Distillery come about?
-What made you say, "Yeah, let's start making booze?"
+WD: How did Old Sugar Distillery come about?
+What made you say, "Yeah, let's start making booze"?

-WD: You have a little help from Steel Toe Brewing, but you distill all your own spirits, correct?
+WD: You distill all your own spirits, correct?

 WD: Related to the previous question, we're asking this of all the craft distillers we profile.
 Finding the true craft distillers is a bit of a hot topic right now.
 Liquor labeling and marketing isn't always clear, and sometimes consumers learn later their "small batch" or "craft" spirit purchase is really just a bottling and re-branding of bulk alcohol, much to their dismay.
 As a craft distiller, what's your take on this clouding of the market?